HL7/US-Core/source/pages/clinical-notes-guidance.md

 * Pathology Report Narrative
 * Procedure Note

 The servers that participated in the development of this guide didn't differentiate between the Diagnostic Report categories of Imaging and Radiology.
-Client applications that query with category code of Radiology (LP29708-2) will receive Radiology and other imaging reports.
+Client applications that query with category code of [Radiology (LP29684-5)] will receive Radiology and other imaging reports.

 ---
 footnotes: